Are High School Career Aptitude Tests a Good Predictor of Work Happiness?

 What Kinds of Tests are Available?

-Some common career aptitude tests include:
+Some career aptitude tests for high school students include:

 - Myers-Briggs Personality Test